The history of C#

 C# version 7.3

 There are two main themes to the C# 7.3 release.
 One theme provides features that enable safe code to be as performant as unsafe code.
 The second theme provides incremental improvements to existing features.
-In addition, new compiler options were added in this release.
+New compiler options were also added in this release.

 The following new features support the theme of better performance for safe code: